TrevorBurnham/Jitter/README.markdown

 ***Extra, extra bonus!*** Jitter only replaces JS files when necessary (that is, when your CoffeeScript and JavaScript are out of sync).
 So no more meaningless timestamp changes!

+## Compatibility

+Jitter uses Node's `fs.watchFile` API, which means that it's compatible with Node <= 0.6.x (but incompatible with Windows—sorry).

 ## Installing

 You'll need to install [Node.js](http://nodejs.org) and [npm](http://npmjs.org/), the Node Package Manager.
 If you don't already have CoffeeScript installed (check with `require('coffee-script')` from Node), run

     npm install -g coffee-script